777Dana/odin-recipes/README.md

 # odin-recipes
-I built a basic recipe website!
-Thanks to this project I got to practice adding lists, images and links.
+I built a basic recipe website.
+Practiced commits and adding lists, images and links.